-The drivers support USB data streaming, a mode which captures gap-free continuous data over USB direct to the PC’s RAM or hard disk at rates of up to 20 MS/s.
+The drivers support USB data streaming, a mode that captures gap-free continuous data over USB direct to the PC’s RAM or hard disk at rates of up to 20 MS/s.
 Capture size is limited only by available PC storage.
 Sampling rates in streaming mode are subject to PC specifications and application loading.

 Your PicoScope is provided with many powerful tools to help you acquire and analyze waveforms.
 While these tools can be used on their own, the real power of PicoScope lies in the way they have been designed to work together.

 As an example, the rapid trigger mode allows you to collect 10 000 waveforms in a few milliseconds with minimal dead time between them.
 Manually searching through these waveforms would be time-consuming, so just pick a waveform you are happy with and let the mask tools scan through for you.
 When done, the measurements will tell you how many have failed and the buffer navigator allows you to hide the good waveforms and just display the problem ones.
 This video shows you how.